 Anchovies are small, oily fish that live around the world.
 They are popular delicacies from Scandinavia to Southeast Asia.
+In this article, we’ll explore some of the best anchovy substitutes for any dish.

 Usually, anchovies are salted and cured to preserve them.
 This gives the anchovies a potent, briny flavor that serves as the base for dishes such as Worcestershire sauce, Caesar salad dressing, and other sauces.
 Tinned anchovies in oil are sometimes used as a pizza topping or eaten as a snack.
 The ancient Romans believed anchovies were an aphrodisiac.